Ineltek-IT/Electronica2022Demo-esp-holtek/README.md

 * A few cables

 For a general getting started tutorial you can check here [Get started with Esp-box](https://fbez.github.io/documentation/ESP-Box-getting-started.html).
-The important thing to notice is that generally you need to copy the components directory in your project or download the dependencies through the component registry, but for sake of easiness, these folders have already been included in this repo.
+The important thing to notice is that generally you need to copy the components directory in your project or download the dependencies through the component registry.
+For the sake of easiness, these folders have already been included in this repo.
 Before moving on, go through the tutorial, compile and flash the `image_display` example.

 Solder one end of the cables to the module and connect them as shown in the table above.